Contents

 ∂2f(model,V,T,z)

-returns zeroth order (value), first order and second order derivative information of the total helmholtz energy (given by eos(model,V,T,z)). the result is given in three values:
+Returns zeroth order (value), first order and second order derivative information of the total Helmholtz energy (given by eos(model,V,T,z)).
+The result is given in three values:

 hess_f,grad_f,fval = ∂2f(model,V,T,z)